rcarrata/rcarrata.github.io/_posts/2021-11-10-sandbox-containers.md

 If we check the node where the workload is running, we can verify that this QEMU process is also running there:

-* Let's check which node our example kata pod has been assigned to:
+* Let's check which node our example Kata pod has been assigned to:

 ```sh
 pod_node_kata=$(oc get pod/example-net-tools-kata -o=jsonpath='{.spec.nodeName}')